-- Students are allowed to bring in their own personal supply of sunscreen to school and on off-site visits. - Students are encouraged to apply at least factor SPF 15 sunscreen in school and will be reminded to do so by teachers before lunch break. - Sunscreen use will be encouraged on school trips and staff will be provided with extra sunscreen in case students forget their own. - Only factor 15+ sunscreen is used in school (although 30+ is considered best practice).
-There is a school stock of sunscreen for pupils who forget/cannot afford their own.
+- Students are allowed to bring in their own personal supply of sunscreen to school and on off-site visits. - Students are encouraged to apply at least factor SPF 15 sunscreen in school and will be reminded to do so by staff before lunch break. - Sunscreen use will be encouraged on school trips and staff will be provided with extra sunscreen in case students forget their own. - There is a school stock of sunscreen for pupils who forget their own.